MakiPlace/React-Native-Wingman/index.md

 ### Dependencies

-React Native Wingman is built for [Jekyll](https://jekyllrb.com), a static site generator.
+Just the Docs is built for [Jekyll](https://jekyllrb.com), a static site generator.
 View the [quick start guide](https://jekyllrb.com/docs/quickstart/) for more information.
 Just the Docs requires no special Jekyll plugins and can run on GitHub Pages standard Jekyll compiler.

 ### Installation